namuan/annotate-it/README.md

 * **Halo Effect**: Displays a radial gradient circle around the cursor, using the current shape's color with adjustable opacity.
 Toggled with the 'H' key.
 * **Flashlight Effect**: Creates a glowing circular effect around the cursor with a yellow gradient, simulating a flashlight.
 Toggled with the 'Shift+F' key.
 * **Mouse Mask Effect**: Applies a semi-transparent overlay across the screen, with a clear circular area around the cursor to highlight it.
 Toggled with the 'M' key.
+* **Magnifier Effect**: Shows a circular magnified view of the screen content below the cursor with 2x zoom factor (macOS only, requires Screen Recording permission).
+Toggled with the 'Z' key.

 ## Usage